roc-lang/roc/getting_started/macos_x86_64.md

 :warning: We do not yet officially support MacOS 13.
 But, as long as you are not using a zig or wasm platform most things should work fine.

-In order to develop in Roc, you need to install the Roc CLI, which includes the Roc compiler and various helpful utilities.
+In order to develop in Roc, you need to install the Roc CLI, which includes the Roc compiler and some helpful utilities.

 1. Download the latest nightly from the assets [here](https://github.com/roc-lang/roc/releases).